 (6) Click once on the new source file to select it.

 The selected source file is highlighted in the target window.

-(7) Choose Make from the Sources menu to compile the new source file.
+50 Adding Resources to a Target (7) Choose Make from the Sources menu to compile the new source file.